Q Why are there books in the Catholic Bible that are not in the Protestant Bible?

 These books are rejected by most Protestant-related groups

-because of unbiblical doctrine, bad morality, really weird stories,
+because of unbiblical doctrine, bad morality, bizarre stories,

 and historical and chronological errors.
 As I said before, some